Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Court of Honor

 A Court of Honor is an impressive formal ceremony to recognize you and your fellow Scouts for rank advancements.
 This event is held with an audience of family, friends, chartered organization officials, and troop leaders.
 We usually have ours at Hopwell United Methodist Church which is located at 1993 Lee Rd.
 136 Opelika.
-Each scout is in charge of bringing a dish(s) that will be enough to feed his invited guests.
+Each Scout is in charge of bringing a dish(s) that will be enough to feed his invited guests.
 Each Patrol is in charge of a certain food grouping.
 Such as; Meats, Side Dishes, Bread, and Desserts.
-Older scouts in the Patrols will be assigned; Soft-drinks, cups, plates, plastic ware, napkins, and ice.
+Older Scouts in the Patrols will be assigned; Soft-drinks, cups, plates, plastic ware, napkins, and ice.

-NOTE.....A map of where Hopewell United Methodist Church is, can be accessed by clicking on the below site and typing in the church's street address.
-1993 Lee Road 136 Opelika, AL 36804
+NOTE: A map of where Hopewell United Methodist Church is located, can be accessed by clicking on the link below.

 Scouts Driving